dalikewara/dalikewara.github.io/docs/greeting.md

 A lot of people hate it, but to me, it's the best error handling ever {icon.fire}

-## 🚵‍♂️ What am I doing in real life?
+## 🚵‍♂️ What Am I Doing In Real Life?

 I have been working as a **Software Engineer (Backend)** for a living since 2016, at least for these companies:
 - {link('vascomm')} (2016-2021)